drslump/pysh/docs/dsl/operators.rst

 **path** ``/`` **str**

-    Append the path segment on the right to the path on the left.
-The path segment can itself contain directories.
+    Append the path referenced on the right to the path on the left.
+The referenced path can itself contain directories, if so all of its segments will be appended.

     >>> _ / 'docs'
     ./docs